 Another potential pathway for contaminants to reach humans is through the food chain.
 The ESER Program samples multiple agricultural products and game animals from around the INL and Southeast Idaho.
 Specifically, milk, wheat, potatoes, garden lettuce, sheep, big game, waterfowl, and marmots are sampled.
 Milk is sampled throughout the year and large game animals are sampled whenever available.
 Sheep are sampled during the second quarter.
-Lettuce, wheat and waterfowl are sampled during the third quarter, while potatoes are collected during the fourth quarter.
+Lettuce and wheat are sampled during the third quarter, while potatoes are collected during the fourth quarter.
 See Table A-1, Appendix A, for more details on agricultural product and wildlife sampling.
-This section discusses results from milk, lettuce, wheat, large game, doves and waterfowl sampled during the third quarter of 2005.
+This section discusses results from milk, lettuce, wheat, large game, and soil sampled during the third quarter of 2006.